 Approach to Sustainability Reporting

-The disclosures published on this website and the associated GRI content index have been prepared in accordance with the G4 sustainability reporting procedures defined by the Global Reporting Initiative (GRI).
-Our reporting corresponds to the ‘Core’ level in the G4’s reporting standards, which includes the required general standard disclosures, as well as generic management disclosures and at least one indicator related to each material aspect.
+The disclosures published on this website and in the associated GRI content index have been prepared in accordance with the Standards defined by the Global Reporting Initiative.
+Our reporting corresponds to the GRI Universal Standards, which includes the required general standard disclosures, as well as generic management disclosures and indicators related to each material topic (ie. our shared priorities).

 Boundary and Presentation of Data

-The GRI provides a robust framework to support our clear reporting processes, binding the indicators we measure to material issues identified by stakeholders so that our outputs address the concerns and interests of diverse audiences.
-The latest GRI guidelines (G4) raise the bar, encouraging Resolute to disclose increasingly detailed information on management approaches and evaluation mechanisms for all material aspects.
-These new disclosures build on a solid disclosure record over the past several years, marked by accurate time-series data and authentic discussions of complex issues facing the forest products industry and those specific to our company.
+The GRI Universal Standards deliver a robust framework to support this process, binding the indicators we measure to our shared priorities so that our outputs address the concerns and interests of diverse audiences.
+The latest edition of the Standards raises the bar, encouraging Resolute to disclose increasingly detailed information on management approaches and evaluation mechanisms for all material aspects.
+The disclosure requirements build on our solid record over the past several years, marked by accurate time-series data.

-Performance data is collected for the calendar year and covers all operations where Resolute has a controlling interest, with the exception of recently acquired Atlas Paper facilities located in Florida.
-Unconsolidated entities in which we have non-controlling interests are excluded (as detailed in the financial statements of our 2015 Form 10-K), pages 4-6.
-Any exceptions to this rule are clearly identified where they occur.
+Performance data is collected for the calendar year and covers all operations where Resolute has a controlling interest.
+Unconsolidated entities in which we have non-controlling interests are excluded (as detailed in our 2021 Form 10-K, pages 4-5).
+Any exceptions to this rule are clearly identified.
 Where appropriate, we report using similar indicators from year to year in order to facilitate comparison, as well as data expressed in relation to metric tons of production for a given year to illustrate variation in intensity.
 All dollar values are expressed in U.S. currency, unless otherwise indicated.
-The most recent sustainability performance data being reported is for the 2015 calendar year.
+The most recently reported sustainability performance data is for the 2021 calendar year.

 Assurance and Data Measurement Techniques

-We gather company-wide and mill-by-mill statistical data (e.g., energy, water, waste, greenhouse gas (GHG) and air emission levels, safety performance) via datasheets.
-This data is compiled by our mill environmental managers before being centralized and analyzed by relevant corporate departments.
-Data parameters and calculation methods are established according to a combination of international, government, industry and company standards and protocols.
+We gather company-wide and mill-by-mill statistical data (energy, water, waste, greenhouse gas (GHG) and air emission levels, safety performance, community engagement, donations, etc.) via data management systems and established software platforms.
+This data is compiled by facility-level coordinators and managers before being centralized and analyzed by relevant corporate departments.
+Data parameters and calculation methods are established according to a combination of international, government, industry, and company standards and protocols.

 There is an extensive system of checks and balances within and between departments to verify accuracy in performance data and qualitative descriptions.
 Content is reviewed by senior managers and continuously checked against past publications and internal reports.
 Our data collection process requires explanation of any deviations from previous performance and detailed descriptions of the methods, techniques and constants used to provide accurate calculations and interpretations.

-Another important step in the reporting process is presenting high-level information on material issues, public commitments and yearly performance to the sustainability committee.
-This forum receives clear explanations from subject matter experts on their reasoning, reporting and next steps and also provides an opportunity for feedback from a group of individuals with diverse professional backgrounds and positions within the company.
-The questions that emerge from these discussions, the potential collaborations that are proposed, and the synergies identified have led to productive partnerships and planning exercises between departments that help us achieve our ambitious commitments and reporting accuracy.
+Another important step in the reporting process is presenting high-level information on shared priorities, public commitments and annual performance to the sustainability committee and executive team.
+This committee receives and assesses explanations from subject matter experts on their reasoning, reporting and action plans, and also provides an opportunity for feedback from a group of individuals with diverse professional backgrounds and positions within the company.
+This forum has led to productive partnerships and planning exercises between departments that help us achieve our ambitious commitments and reporting accuracy.